TechnologyEnhancedLearning/TELBlazor/README.md

 The [MVCBlazor repo ](https://github.com/TechnologyEnhancedLearning/MVCBlazor) readme has exploration of various of the choices and alternatives to what is implemented here, which may be useful along with the other blazor repos, when developing for this repo.

-*For cicd information, component specific information see readmes in solution files*
+*There are specific readmes within the solution for topics like components and cicd*

 # Purpose

-Progressive components, that use the server prerendering in Global Wasm Blazor to ensure that if the user has no JS they will get html.
-And that html can be created to have working post actions.
-The render cycle will hydrate the prerender and the post actions will be overrided by services injected in the components.
-It is client side so the users browser will do the work.
+Progressive Blazor components, intended for a Hosted Blazor Webassembly architecture with prerendering.
+They provide clientside functionality with the ability to produce static prerendered html.
+The prerendered html is written to have server-side interactvity via form posts and fallback mechanism to support browsers without javascript enabled.

 # Links